evronm/Attestor/DAO.md

 *May as well go down fighting, though.
 If nothing else, it's more fun than the alternative.*

-Market DAO is my idea of how we go gown fighting.
+Market DAO is my idea of how we go down fighting.

 The DAO itself is based on two principles: